viet34tqc/voting-app/README.md

 # Voting app

+This is a small real-time voting app that allows user to connect to a room, submit their nomination and their vote.

 ## Tech stack

 - BE: NestJs + socket.io
 - FE: Vite + ReactJs + Tailwind + Socket.io
 - Database: Redis, just for experiment.
 You can use Postgrest or MySQL instead

+## How to run the project locally

+- Duplicate the `.env.example` file in the project root and rename the duplicate to `.env`.
+- Update the app ports in the `.env` file if needed to avoid port conflicts on your local machine.
+- Run `pnpm install` in the root folder
+- Open docker desktop or start your docker service.
+We need docker to run Redis
+- Run `pnpm dev` to start project

 ## Features